asatrya/hadoop-workshop/05-spark/README.md

 Next let’s ask for the total number of rows in the dataset.
 Should return 100.

 ```
-%pyspark
 trucksRawDF.count()
 ```

 You can also transform data easily into another format, just by writing the DataFrame out to a new file.
 Let’s create a JSON representation of the data.
 We will write it to a refined folder.

 ```
-%pyspark
 trucksRawDF.write.json("hdfs://namenode:9000/user/hue/truckdata/truck.json")
 ```

 Should you want to execute it a 2nd time, then you first have to delete the folder truck-json, otherwise the 2nd execution will throw an error.
-You can directly execute the remove from within Zeppelin, using the `%sh` directive.

 ```
-%sh
 hadoop fs -rm -R hdfs://namenode:9000/user/hue/truckdata/truck.json
 ```